How Matches Work

 MMA: Team loses by 100 points or more gets knocked out.
 Team has two or more fighters that scores less than 10 FP gets submitted.

 MLB (Draft): Team loses by 30 points or more gets knocked out.
-Team that has two or more players that score less than 5 FP gets submitted.
+Team that scores less than 35 FP gets submitted.

 MLB (Drafters): Team loses by 30 points or more gets knocked out.
 Team that fails to score a minimum of 50 FP total gets submitted.